yash-agarwal17/pi-temperature-firebase/README.md

 You will need to copy the two scripts to your pi.
 One easy way would be to just clone this repo.

+### Config

+You will need to rename the `config.json.example` to be `config.json` and fill in your specific information.

 ### Cron Scheduling

 You also need to set up the scripts to run on a regular basis.
 To do this, you should use `crontab`.